+I'm replacing my bathroom suite and have decided to renovate the whole room while I'm at it.
 The bathroom walls were tiled up to approximately 1000mm from the floor and when I removed the tiling, quite a bit of plaster came off the wall as well.
 This is old plaster (grey, crumbly when you scratch it), possibly original - and the house is about 100 years old.

 Now, I want to put up tongue and groove (T&G) panelling up to the same height all round, so I'm not concerned about how the bottom half of the walls look; I just need a surface good enough to fix the T&G panels onto.

+Does anyone have any advice on how to do this?
+How should I treat the surface in order to be able to fix T&G panels onto it?
 Obviously I need to remove any existing plaster which is loose, but what then?
 I don't really want to have to remove ALL the old plaster, especially since their may be lathes underneath.

 DIY how to tutorial projects and guides - Did you know we have a DIY Projects section?
 Well, if no, then we certainly do!
 Within this area of our site have literally hundreds of how-to guides and tutorials that cover a huge range of home improvement tasks.
 Each page also comes with pictures and a video to make completing those jobs even easier!